 - Fee assured

-Chris is a consultant nephrologist with an interest in transplantation at the Lister Hospital in Stevenage and provides nephrology services at the Lister, St Albans City Hospital.
-He also conducts a weekly transplant clinic at Addenbrooke's Hospital in Cambridge.
+Chris is a consultant nephrologist with an interest in transplantation He was first appointed a consultant nephrologist at the Lister Hospital in Stevenage in 2012 and provided nephrology and transplant services at the Lister and St Albans City Hospital.
+He also conducted a weekly transplant clinic at Addenbrooke's Hospital in Cambridge.

 His main interests are kidney transplantation and general nephrology, particularly chronic kidney disease management and the management of nephrotic syndromes.